nealswayze/nealswayze.github.io/about.md

 - B.S in Ecosystem Science and Sustainability from Colorado State Unviersity in 2018
 - M.S in Forest Science from CSU in 2020

-## Experience
+## Work Experience

-I have worked with a variety of different stakeholders and researchers to leverage remote sensing data for natural resource monitoring.
+I have worked with a variety of different stakeholders and researchers to leverage remote sensing data for natural resource monitoring:

 - Colorado Natural Heritage Program {% https://cnhp.colostate.edu/ %}
 - Forest Biometrics Labratory {% https://sites.warnercnr.colostate.edu/wtinkham/forest-biometrics-lab/ %}